polkadot-fellows/RFCs/text/0124-extrinsic-version-5.md

 The metadata will have to accommodate two distinct extrinsic format versions at a given point in time in order to provide the new functionality in a non-breaking way for users and tooling.

+Although having to support multiple extrinsic versions in metadata involves extra work, the change is ultimately an improvement to metadata and the extra functionality may be useful in other future scenarios.

 ## Testing, Security, and Privacy

 There is no impact on testing, security or privacy.